0xddaa/iddaa/README.md

 ## Features
 ### RPC Server
-- Symbol Collector
-    - Make **gdb** to be able to use symbols named in IDA pro
+- Use symbols named in IDA pro
-- Pseudo Code Collector
-    - Show the pseudo code of function defined in IDA pro
+- View the pseudo code that decompiled by IDA Pro
-- idapython RPC
+- Set the breakpoints that be marked in IDA Pro
 - Remote idapython script execute

 ### CGC Helper
 - Revise syscall